Revzik/Discord_Bot/README.md

 # Discord_Bot
-A simple bot for discord server :)
+A simple bot for a discord server :)

+Current version 1.0.0